Table of Contents

 This business dashboard starts with an at-a-glance overview of the net promoter score (NPS), loyal customer rate, the percentage of premium users, and the customer lifetime value (CLV).
 These SaaS retention metrics depend on the specific company's policies and the way that they define whether a customer is considered loyal or premium.
 Usually, the premium categorization is considered as customers that subscribe to the biggest package that a SaaS business offers but it can also depend, as mentioned.
 Below this quick overview, you can see the comparison between the last month and the previous period, therefore, you can conclude that the net promoter score is a bit lower while other top metrics of this SaaS dashboard have a positive development.

-The retention and churn are the pillars of successful business optimization since both are closely connected but describe different things.
+Retention and churn are the pillars of successful business optimization since both are closely connected but describe different things.
 Our customer churn analysis example shows that the total percentage amounts to almost 17% for the past 12 months.
 The development is clearly shown in a line chart where users can immediately see how it behaved during the specific time frame.
 Here we need to emphasize that, in this calculation, the cancellations and downgrades are both included because they both affect the revenue, especially if bigger packages are downgraded to the smallest ones which can cause significant effects.

 At the bottom of the dashboard, you can see the other 2 areas focused on net retention and MRR.
 The graph on the left shows that the business is quite stable, slightly lower in comparison to the previous period but the development on the bottom graph shows the details between the number of lost customers, new customers, and the retention rate.
 Some months performed better while others could use additional examination with the help of a BI dashboard software to create better and more lucrative strategies for the future.

 Finally, the monthly recurring revenue (MRR) is an increasingly important part of developing and sustaining a profitable SaaS company.
-These kinds of dashboards for customer retention should show the details of the MRR: growth for the last month, total, and the growth rate over the course of 11 months.
-You can see that January shows a decline in the growth rate, which can possibly mean that clients canceled their subscription at the end of the year.
+These kinds of dashboards for customer retention should show the details of the MRR: growth for the last month, total, and growth rate over the course of 11 months.
+You can see that January shows a decline in the growth rate, which can possibly mean that clients canceled their subscriptions at the end of the year.

 If you're eager to create such an interactive visual, we suggest you read our guide on how to create a dashboard.

-Customer Retention Metrics Examples
+Key Customer Retention Metrics Examples

-The monthly net retention is a critical metric that contributes to the growth and it can cause significant differences in revenue generation over longer periods of time.
+The monthly net retention is a critical metric that contributes to growth and it can cause significant differences in revenue generation over longer periods of time.
 If you don't cherish and develop positive relationships with your customers, it will show in the numbers and cause an impact on the bottom line.

-2. MRR growth rate
+2. MRR Growth Rate

 The MRR is a metric that gives SaaS companies the most accurate status checkup.
 The recurring components will enable you to forecast the financial future much better, and give you a clear understanding of your business development and whether you need further adjustments.

-In the example above, we can see that in the last 12 months the MRR grew for more than 7% and the growth rate over a longer period of time seems stable but, as always, there is room to grow even more.
+In the example above, we can see that in the last 12 months the MRR grew by more than 7% and the rate over a longer period of time seems stable but, as always, there is room to grow even more.
 To learn more about the details of the importance and management of the MRR, we suggest you read our guide on the topic of monthly recurring revenue.

-3. Customer churn
+3. Customer Churn

-4. Revenue churn
+4. Revenue Churn

 The revenue churn also refers to loss, but that of revenue.
-It can happen due to lost contracts, downgrades, bankruptcies, etc. It assesses the degree on which customers spend over a period of time, and, if they spend more in the current period than in the previous one, this is shown as a negative revenue churn.
+It can happen due to lost contracts, downgrades, bankruptcies, etc. It assesses the degree to which customers spend over a period of time, and, if they spend more in the current period than in the previous one, this is shown as a negative revenue churn.

 In the example above, we can see that in the last month and last year, the churn rate was negative and that signals a positive development.
 The progress on a monthly period is shown in a simple line chart where you can immediately identify which months performed best and learn from the ones that haven't achieved success.